oneupsecurity/security-findings-templates/templates/Loading of Untrusted Resources in IFrame.md

 # Recommendations

-Restrict URIs which can be displayed in IFrames through the use of input validation and white-listing acceptable URIs.
+Restrict URIs which can be displayed in IFrames through the use of input validation and white-listing.
 Use Content-Security policies to mitigate browsers from loading untrusted resources.

 # References